dangershony/dangershony.github.io/sidechains.md

 A possible way of 'bringing' outside events to the blockchain (or proofs that an event happened) is using the miners as they extend the consensus history, and selfishly act in the best interest of the chain they are invested in.

-To overcome this limitation of verifying SPV Proofs are not fake we propose to use a Ownership Withdraw Proof by miners, which we'll described later.
+To overcome this limitation of verifying SPV Proofs are not fake we propose to use a Stake Withdraw Proof by miners, which we'll described later.

-## What are SPV proofs
+## What Are SPV Proofs
 SPV proof is a collection of metadata that can be used to prove a transaction exists on a certain chain of headers.
 This contains the following:
 - The transaction that needs to be proved.